sychan/kb_sdk_docs/_sources/tutorial/6_inputsoutputs.rst.txt

         ]
     }

 These options will generate UI form elements in the narrative that allow the user to input data into your app.
 We leave out the ``workspace_name`` parameter because it will automatically be provided by the system, not the user, so we don't need a form element for it.

 Each parameter object has a number of options.

 * We want both parameters to be required ("optional": false)
-* We want the ``assembly_input_ref`` to be a reference to either an Assembly or ContigSet object (view the |typeCatalog_link| ) to see all KBase types)
+* We want the ``assembly_ref`` to be a reference to either an Assembly or ContigSet object (view the |typeCatalog_link| ) to see all KBase types)
 * We want the ``min_length`` parameter to be validated as an integer, and we don't want to allow negative numbers (minimum valid integer to be 0).

 Edit the file to add the other input parameter ``max_length`` with similar values.
 The end of the parameters section should have something like this.